peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Divide
     public EFloat Divide​(int intValue)
-Divides this arbitrary-precision binary floating-point number by a 32-bit signed integer and returns the result.
-When possible, the result will be exact.
+Divides this arbitrary-precision binary floating-point number by a 32-bit signed integer and returns the result; returns NaN instead if the result would have a nonterminating binary expansion (including 1/3, 1/12, 1/7, 2/3, and so on); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.

 **Parameters:**